rafsanahmad/Android-MVVM-News-App/README.md

 The test cases comprise of testing different states like Loading, Success, Error with fake data for testing News Response & Search Response.

-### `NewsRepositoryTest,kt`
+### `NewsRepositoryTest.kt`

 Test the Repository of the app using `Robolectric`.

-The test comprises of testing the Favorite News Room Database like Insertion, Remove, Get saved news etc.
+The test comprises of testing the functionality of Favorite News Room Database like Insertion, Remove, Get saved news etc.

+[Mock Webserver](https://github.com/square/okhttp/tree/master/mockwebserver) is used to test the Network api response in case of successful data, empty, failed case.

 ## Sample app